 As has been previously ascertained by other critics, Eminem does a fine job playing a fictionalized version of himself, pre-fame: a poor white kid in Detroit, struggling to stake his claim in the competitive hip-hop scene while dealing with poverty, a wretched mother (played by Kim Basinger, affecting a broad and unjustified Southern accent), and his various enemies.
 Other than that, it's just another Rocky movie, only with rapping instead of boxing.
-This is actually a credible substitute: these days, the legitimate ticket out of the inner city isn't boxing, or poetry, or dancing, or any of the other cliched aspirations seen only in Hollywood films.
+Though this is actually a credible substitute: these days, the ticket out of the inner city isn't boxing, or poetry, or dancing, or any of the other cliched aspirations seen in Hollywood films.
 It's hip-hop.

-Authenticity aside, the film makes some missteps: Eminem has a girlfriend who is apparently pregnant with his child, but she is quickly forgotten about (it feels like she had a few key scenes that were cut); Em's other love interest just kind of comes and goes; Basinger is good, but that Southern accent really doesn't jibe with the gritty urban feel of the film; finally, Em and his buddies hang out with a token white dude who I see in movies like this all the time: a character so moronic and uncool that you wonder why the rest of the guys even give him the time of day.
+Authenticity aside, the film makes some missteps: Eminem has a girlfriend who is apparently pregnant with his child, but she is quickly forgotten about (it feels like she had a few key scenes that were cut); Em's other love interest (Brittany Murphy) just kind of comes and goes; Basinger is good, but that Southern accent really doesn't jibe with the gritty urban milieu; finally, Em and his black buddies hang out with a token white dude who I see in movies like this all the time: a character so moronic and uncool that you wonder why the rest of the guys even give him the time of day.

 I have a feeling that Curtis Hanson – a decent director who stages his film with aplomb and expertly captures the decay of Detroit – was working so hard to get a good performance out of his star that he neglected the story's subtler points.
 As for Eminem, though his performance is certainly acceptable, ironically it adds little to his own mystique.